apache/atlas/docs/src/documents/Hook/HookHive.md

 ## NOTES

    * Column level lineage works with Hive version 1.2.1 after the patch for <a href="https://issues.apache.org/jira/browse/HIVE-13112">HIVE-13112</a> is applied to Hive source
-   * Since database name, table name and column names are case insensitive in hive, the corresponding names in entities are lowercase.
+   * Since database name, table name and column names are case-insensitive in hive, the corresponding names in entities are lowercase.
 So, any search APIs should use lowercase while querying on the entity names
    * The following hive operations are captured by hive hook currently
       * create database
       * create table/view, create table as select